Modern Slavery Statement

 Further, our internal auditors have visited 28 sites this year.
 Our experienced auditors are versed in the kind of indicators which could reveal the presence of modern slavery and know how to report issues should they identify them.
 We will continue to review how we make sure we are effective in looking for the signs of potential slavery and human trafficking, and how we ensure such behavior does not occur in our business.

 Our supply chains

 We have established a Global Strategic Sourcing Team, which now allows for consistency in the way we approach our relationships with suppliers.

 At our inaugural Supplier Day in September 2019, we paid special attention to the issue of legal compliance, and explained to our Suppliers that we would be relaunching our Supplier Code of Conduct in 2020 to reflect the continuous improvement both Rotork and its Suppliers have made in this area.
 This revised Supplier Code of Conduct will continue to address Modern Slavery.

 Risk assessment and due diligence

-We require our suppliers to comply with the laws and regulations applicable to them and to meet minimum standards in relation to human rights, employment practices, health and safety and the environment.
+We contractually oblige our suppliers to comply with the laws and regulations applicable to them and to meet minimum standards in relation to modern slavery, human rights, anti-bribery and corruption, employment practices, health and safety and the environment.
 We also expect our suppliers to check that their sub-suppliers comply with the laws and regulations applicable to them and meet the same minimum standards.